s-honore/Workforce-Skills-as-Performance-Indicators/readme.txt

-Repository containing code and data for applications of machine learning in economics
+Repository containing code and data for the paper: Workforce Skills as Performance Indicators: Analyzing Firm Job Postings